jkulskis/jkulskis.github.io/projects/_posts/2019-01-15-The ConnectoBot.md

 layout: project
 title: The ConnectoBot
 ---
-This robot is made structurally out of wood and programmed with an Arduino board.
-It communicates with a python program on the computer so that you can play connect 4 against it.
+An arduino woodworking robot project made to beat you in connect 4.